Donald Trump Receives Support From MSNBC Host Chris Matthews Over Syria Withdrawal

 — Manu Raju (@mkraju) December 19, 2018

-Not everyone, however, was against the decision to remove troops from Syria, including Democratic representative Ted Lieu, who served on active duty himself and voiced his support of the withdrawal on Twitter.
+Not everyone, however, was against the decision to remove troops from Syria, including Democratic Representative Ted Lieu, who served on active duty himself and voiced his support of the withdrawal on Twitter.

 “The first rule of the Commander in Chief is that he should never send troops to a war zone without Congressional authorization and without a strategy,” Lieu wrote in response to a tweet sent from the account for Chris Matthew’s MSNBC show. “@realDonaldTrump is right to withdraw our troops.”